 On the contrary, young Poles and Hungarians stand out as the strongest advocates for EU integration: nearly 75% of Polish and 60% of Hungarians believe the EU is a good thing.
 This overwhelming support of younger generations for the EU should be reminded in light of the current political developments and the face-off between Warsaw, Budapest, and Brussels.

 The third main takeaway of the study: the high level of uncertainty, particularly in former Czechoslovakia.
-Over one-third of young Czechs and Slovaks don’t have a specific opinion on the matter or don’t want to answer the question.
-Such a high number of indecisive voters, whose political stances remain largely unknown and subject to last-minute changes, increase the uncertainty of elections outcomes, as the recent Czech presidential race has demonstrated.
+Over one-third of young Czechs and Slovaks don’t have a specific opinion on the matter or don’t wish to answer the question.
+Such a high number of indecisive voters, whose political stances remain largely unknown and subject to last-minute changes, increase the uncertainty of election outcomes, as the recent Czech presidential race has demonstrated.

-In light of these results, it seems rather fair to say that the EU can mean completely different things whether you are in Warsaw or Bratislava, Prague or Budapest.
-But it doesn’t stop there: the intergenerational gap is also radically different in all four Visegrad countries.
+In light of these results, it seems rather fair to say that the EU can mean completely different things whether you’re in Warsaw or Bratislava, Prague or Budapest.
+But it doesn’t stop there: the inter-generational gap is also radically different in all four Visegrad countries.
 If, as mentioned before, young Czechs represent the most pro-European segment of their society – despite being the least pro-EU of the region – it isn’t the case elsewhere: in Slovakia (35 to 44), as well as in Hungary and Poland (over 55), older generations have a more favourable opinion of the EU than the younger ones.

 Should we start worrying about a “Czexit” scenario?

-Among the Visegrad Four, Czech Republic is the only country with no pro-EU majority, even in the most favorable segment of its population.
-Furthermore, according to another Globsec Institute study, Czechs are more likely than almost any other CEE population (apart from Bulgarians) to distrust their politicians regarding key policy orientations and, therefore, ask for a referendum to be held on matters of foremost political importance – which their EU membership seems to qualify for.
+Among the Visegrad Four, the Czech Republic is the only country with no clear pro-EU majority, even in the most favorable segment of its population.
+Furthermore, according to another Globsec Institute study, Czechs are more likely than almost any other CEE population (apart from Bulgarians) to distrust their politicians regarding key policy orientations and ask for a referendum to be held on matters of foremost political importance – which their EU membership seems to qualify for.
 Should we start worrying about a potential “Czexit” scenario?

 Such a possibility has been the object of intense speculation in recent months, partly due to the busy electoral agenda.
 Last January, Czechs re-elected their famously out-spoken president Miloš Zeman for a second term; a few months before, Andrej Babiš, the second richest man of the country and leader of the ANO movement, came out as the clear winner of the parliamentary elections.

 Despite all this, a “Brexit-style” referendum seems rather unlikely.
 M. Babiš, known for his pragmatic approach to politics, recently came out against such an idea (called for by the leader of far-right party SPD, Tomio Okamura).
-A more likely option would be for M. Babiš to stick to his centrist agenda, vocally defending Czech positions on high profile topics (migration crisis) while showing signs of goodwill and cooperation in other areas.
+A more likely option would be for M. Babiš to stick to his centrist agenda, vocally defending Czech positions on high profile topics (migrant quotas) while showing signs of goodwill and cooperation in other areas.